carpentries-incubator/targets-workshop/paper.md

 While reproducibility of data analysis can be greatly improved by using code, the results of loosely or poorly organized code may be difficult or impossible to reproduce [@Trisovic2022].
 Furthermore, as a project grows in complexity, it becomes difficult to manually track which steps of an analysis need to be re-run due to changes in the code base.
 The `targets` R package [@Landau2021] automates data analysis workflows in R, thus greatly improving both reproducibility and efficiency, and is rapidly becoming the de-facto workflow manager package in R.
-However, `targets` adopts a functions-focused approach that is different from the way most beginners write R code, and little documentation exists to help onboard researchers seeking to use `targets`.
+However, `targets` adopts a functions-focused approach that is different from the way most beginners write R code, and little training material exists to help onboard researchers seeking to use `targets`.

 Here, we present a one-day workshop based on the highly successful [Carpentries](https://www.carpentries.org) format to teach `targets` to beginners [@Wilson2016].
 Although no specialized knowledge of any field is required, the workshop is designed for researchers at the advanced undergraduate level and above, and presumes a basic working knowledge of R.